Herb-Wright/herbies-thoughts/posts/overfitting_is_fine/index.md

 ![](doubledescent.png)

-They then went on to show how this pattern emerges from several different learning algorithms.
+They then went on to show how this pattern emerges from several learning algorithms.
 They looked at random Fourier features (RFFs [@rahimi2007random] are cool), fully connected neural networks, and random forests (all on MNIST).
 Here is a compilation of figures from the paper showing the real-life double descent curves:

 ![](doubledescent2.png)